Both Amtrak locks on the title card.

 How to Lock Your Amtrak Sleeping Car Door

 Are you on an Amtrak train and unsure how to lock your sleeping car door?
 Don’t worry—you’re in the right place!
-Stay with me even if you are at home and planning a future trip.
+Stay with me, even if you’re at home and planning a future trip.
 Knowing this will prepare you to travel like a pro.

 In this guide, I will explain how to lock your door and share some clever tips for safely leaving your room while onboard.